frankienicoletti/fullstack-exercise/README.md

 ## Getting started

 To get started, please fork this repository.
-We'd like you to share this repository with us once you're done.
+We'd like you to share the forked repository with us once you're done.

 To run this environment, the only prerequisite is Docker.
 Follow the instructions